 Pupils experience elements of the natural world during Forest School.
 This hugely popular subject area takes place in our outdoor classroom within our spinney.
 Exploring fire and tools, along with developing personal and social skills, sees our pupils enthusiastic and fulfilled.

 Dance takes place as part of the PE curriculum and in clubs and plays.
-Pupils also have discreet Drama lessons each week.
+Pupils also have discrete drama lessons each week.
 These are taught by passionate specialists and the attainment of the pupils are outstanding.

-Rich and beautifully crafted works of Art are displayed around the school reflect the importance we place on all creative activities.
+Rich and beautifully crafted works of art are displayed around the school and reflect the importance we place on all creative activities.

 Pupils are set throughout the school for Maths and occasionally for English.
 We feel that this enables the teachers to direct the learning of their pupils as individually as possible and support and challenge as appropriate.
 The pace of lessons and expectations are also adjusted in these circumstances and we are confident that this allows all pupils to flourish.